BGI Group: COVID-19

 In January 2020, BGI Genomics announced its real-time fluorescent RT-PCR kit that helps in identification of SARS-CoV-2 virus that causes COVID-19.
 This was subsequently verified and authorized for use in 14 countries and regions, including emergency use listing by the World Health Organization.
 BGI Genomics reported that by April 2021 the RT-PCR kits had been distributed to more than 180 countries and regions.
 BGI also developed biosafety level 2 high-throughput nucleic acid detection laboratories, named Huo-Yan laboratories.
-As of end June 2021 BGI Genomics reported in its semi-annual report filed with the Shenzhen Stock Exchange that more than 90 Huo-Yan Laboratories had been installed in more than 30 countries and regions internationally.

-In the first half of 2020, BGI Group's United States subsidiary CGI offered to help the state of California set up COVID-19 testing labs at cost.
+In the first half of 2020, BGI Group offered to help the state of California set up COVID-19 testing labs at cost.
 The government of California rejected the offer due to geopolitical concerns, but Santa Clara County did buy COVID-19 test kits and equipment from BGI.

 On August 25, 2020, Reuters reported that about 3,700 people in Sweden were told in error that they had the coronavirus due to a fault in a COVID-19 testing kit from BGI Genomics.
 Despite being the 5th test to be given WHO Emergency Use Listing, and getting top marks in sensitivity tests in a Dutch study independently validating commercially available tests.
 BGI Genomics defended the product, blaming differences in thresholds used between labs looking at very low levels of the virus.